Katie Fallon: Education

 Fallon began her undergraduate studies as a Wildlife and Fisheries Science major at Pennsylvania State University, and soon switched to English.
 She received her MFA in Creative Nonfiction from West Virginia University.

 Career and work

-Fallon taught English at Virginia Tech and currently teaches at West Virginia University.
+Fallon taught English at Virginia Tech, West Virginia University, West Virginia Wesleyan University, and Chatham University.
 Numerous published essays of hers have won awards and nominations, including several nominations for the Pushcart Prize.
 She has published two books, titled Cerulean Blues: A Personal Search for a Vanishing Songbird and Vulture: The Private Life of an Unloved Bird.
 Among other nature writers, she cites Edward Abbey and Terry Tempest Williams as influences.